 - Cook bacon over medium heat until crisp.
 Scoop bacon onto a paper towel lined plate.
 Drain grease, leaving about 1 tbsp in the skillet.

 - Add onions, potatoes and thyme to skillet and cook for 10 minutes on medium heat, stirring occasionally.
+Remove from heat and stir in bacon.

 - In a medium sized bowl, whisk half and half, eggs and salt and pepper.
 Set aside.